ki4jgt/Veritism/Veritism.md

 Conceptually, I support the notion that Truth is all-knowing, in that emptiness has mechanical applications.
 Cogs and guns have no use without emptiness.
 Neither do keyboards.
 A footprint in the sand is empty.
 To create a cast, one need only pour in a mold.
 The forces we exert in reality create mechanical counter-forces.
 Leading to mirror worlds at every single point of Truth.
 These worlds are all around us, and we move in and out of them at will, when Schrodinger's box opens.

 I see time as a way to spread out the infinite potentials within every thing.
-A freshly printed book isn't worth of human life.
-But a single-print 2,000-year-old manuscript would have several academics running in to save it.
+A freshly printed book isn't worthy of a human life.
+But a single-print 2,000-year-old manuscript would have several academics running into a burning building to save it.
 Time is present to keep infinities from bumping into each other.
-Time obscures potential from us all.
+Time obscures and unites potential.

 ## The Eternal Truth
 The parts are no greater than the sum.